I Can’t Afford to Live on My Wages – Guidance & Tips

 Now, many people who work full-time cannot live on their own in private accommodation due to stagnated wages and the increased cost of renting an apartment or house.

-This has given rise to the number of Houses of Multiple Occupancy, also known as HMOs.
-People often get their own bedrooms and have to share the main accommodation with other residents, such as the bathroom, kitchen and living room.
+People often get their own bedrooms and have to share the main accommodation with other residents, such as the bathroom, kitchen, and living room.

 Sometimes the standards of these properties decline faster and so does the quality of living.
 Some rogue landlords also break the rules and don’t keep to regulations about room sizes and fire safety measures.